belenseptian/e-notes/README.md

-# Collection of procedures or notes on software and programming languages
+# Collection of procedures or notes of software and programming languages